 There is nowhere in the world which compares with Sydney Harbour’s NYE fireworks spectacular.
 Sydney Harbour turns into a huge outdoor theatre with the Harbour Bridge and city skyline creating a stunning backdrop for its internationally renowned fireworks display.
 This is combined with creative and colourful lighting effects on board the many commercial and recreational vessels on the water to watch this incredible annual event.

-Here’s a checklist prepared by our Senior Trainer to provide you with some to tips which will help ensure you have an incident free New Years Eve on the water.
+Here is a checklist to provide you with some to tips which will help you have an incident free New Years Eve on the water.

 Prepare your vessel

 - Ensure your engine has been fully serviced – fuel filters changed and steering checked.

 - Check safety equipment – lifejackets (accessible and ready for use), fully operational horn, fire extinguishers, (current)current red hand flares, torches (2 fully charged), VHF marine radio, (channel 13 (harbour control) 17 New Year’s Event Control) fenders (minimum 3 either side).

 - Check you have the right size anchor for your vessel.
 Carry a minimum of 40 metres of line or cable together with a minimum of 3 metres of chain attached to the anchor.
 Carry a spare anchor.

 - Check Batteries.
 It’s advisable to have a dual battery system – one battery to operate electronics, navigational lights and sound systems.
 The other for engine cranking only.

 - Check that your navigation lights are working and visible for 1 nautical mile.